-Water systems issue drinking water advisories when they believe water quality is or may be compromised.
-Advisories tell the public what type of advisory it is and what they should do to protect themselves.
-In the event of an advisory, the Portland Water District will notify the media, update this web site, post information on our social media sites and our phone system, and contact critical customers.
+Water systems issue drinking water advisories and orders when they believe water quality is or may be compromised.
+Advisories and orders tell the public what type of advisory it is and what they should do to protect themselves.
+In the event of an advisory or order, the Portland Water District will notify the media, update this website, post information on our social media sites and our phone system, and contact critical customers.
 Typically advisories are BOIL ORDER, DO NOT DRINK, or DO NOT USE, depending on the severity of the potential contamination.

-A Do Not Drink Advisory is issued when the water may be contaminated with chemicals which can not be removed by boiling.
+A Do Not Drink Order is issued when the water may be contaminated with chemicals that can not be removed by boiling.
 In this case, bottled water should be used for drinking or cooking.

-A Do Not Use Advisory is issued when there is known microbial, chemical, or radiological contamination when any contact with the skin, lungs, or eyes can be dangerous.
-Such advisories are rare because of the risks associated with the lack of water for sanitation and fire protection.
+A Do Not Use Order is issued when there is known microbial, chemical, or radiological contamination when any contact with the skin, lungs, or eyes can be dangerous.
+Such orders are rare because of the risks associated with the lack of water for sanitation and fire protection.